Minneapolis police chief said he contemplated his future during fallout from neighborhood shooting

 “I just feel like there were a lot of opportunities missed there and they weren’t all from MPD,” Bohn, a retired Minneapolis Public Schools teacher, said in an interview.

-That week, amid growing backlash, O’Hara said he spoke candidly to his wife and a small group of trusted advisors.
+That week, amid growing backlash, O’Hara said he spoke candidly to his wife and a small group of trusted advisers.
 “I did not know what the next phone call was going to be,” he said, “what the next revelation was.”

-When he took control of MPD in 2022, city officials heralded him as a transformational leader who could drive culture change in the aftermath of George Floyd’s murder and navigate a court-enforceable consent decree mandating sweeping reforms.
-The council unanimously confirmed O’Hara, making him the first outsider to lead the department in 16 years.
+When he took control of the MPD in 2022, city officials heralded him as a transformational leader who could drive culture change in the aftermath of George Floyd’s murder and navigate a court-enforceable consent decree mandating sweeping reforms.

-“In a sense, this is all temporary,” O’Hara said, noting that a two to three year term is not enough time to create sustainable reform.
+“In a sense, this is all temporary,” O’Hara said, noting that a two- to three-year term is not enough time to create sustainable reform.

 “I am very confident that whenever this is over, I’ve left everything on the field here.”

-Staff writer Stephen Montemayor contributed to this report.
+Stephen Montemayor contributed to this report.

 about the writer